 Figuring out how to remove a federal lien is much easier than a state tax lien.

-That’s because “federal tax liens follow the same laws no matter the state they are placed in,” said Freudenberg.
+That’s because “federal tax liens follow the same laws no matter what state they are placed in,” said Freudenberg.
 Plus, the IRS has the Fresh Start program to simplify the process.

 If you sign up for an extended installment agreement, the IRS will stop tax lien efforts.
 Your payments should be affordable since you get six years to pay off what you owe.
 Settling your debt for less than you owe is another option.
 The bad news is, getting the IRS to forgive some of your tax debt isn’t easy.
 Your request can be denied or rejected if you didn’t include the right information or didn’t check the right box.